jacobolenick/circleDemo/README.md

 `curl -d "username=user&password=pass" -X POST http://localhost:3000/login`

-This example request should result in a 401 Unathorized response.
+This example request should result in a 401 Unathorized response